AlphabetsAlphabets/timer/README.md

 # Usage
 `timer <message> <time>`
 `message`: A string, used to display a simple message.
-`time`: How long you want the timer to go for.
-It's in seconds.
+`time`: How long you want the timer to go for. `hours:minutes:seconds`.
+Separate it with with colons.